Wright Flyer: Artifacts

 In 1969, portions of the original fabric and wood from the Wright Flyer traveled to the Moon and its surface in Neil Armstrong's personal preference kit aboard the Apollo 11 Lunar Module Eagle, and then back to Earth in the Command module Columbia.

 This artifact is on display at the visitors center at the Wright Brothers National Memorial in Kitty Hawk, North Carolina.

 In 1986, separate portions of original wood and fabric, as well as a note by Orville Wright, were taken by North Carolina native astronaut Michael Smith aboard the Space Shuttle Challenger on mission STS-51-L, which was destroyed soon after liftoff.
 The portions of wood and fabric and Wright's note were recovered from the wreck of the Shuttle and are on display at the North Carolina Museum of History.

 A small piece of the Wright Flyer's wing fabric is attached to a cable underneath the solar panel of the helicopter Ingenuity, which became the first vehicle to perform a controlled atmospheric flight on Mars on April 19, 2021.
 Before moving on for further exploration and testing, Ingenuity's first base on Mars was named Wright Brothers Field.

 Specifications

+Commemorations

+The Wright Brothers and their airplane have been commemorated on a U.S. Quarter and on several U. S. Postage stamps.